 Fuck it, let’s go bowling

-I’m a big fan of the Cohen Brothers and I was shocked that none of my family but my sister had scene “The Big Lebowski”, a few of them had seen “Fargo” my sister even owns “Intolerable Cruelty” which surprised me when I learned that… I tried to drum up interest to watch it, but ended up watching it alone.
+I’m a big fan of the Cohen Brothers and I was shocked that none of my family but my sister had seen “The Big Lebowski”, a few of them had seen “Fargo” my sister even owns “Intolerable Cruelty” which surprised me.
+I tried to drum up interest to watch it, but ended up watching it alone.
 My sister and my uncle were watching it with me, but my uncle had to leave.
 It has a great cast, including Sam Elliot as the Stranger.
 My grandma watched a bit of it, she didn’t like all the profanity.
-And here I thought since there was no sex and violence…
+And here I thought since there was no sex and violence.

 Well very little sex and violence compared to most films.
 It does have a lot of profanity.
 I don’t use much myself, my mom or my sister might swear more than me, that is how little I swear.
 I’ve quoted this film before, and it is quotations I’ve used in my blog and elsewhere that have lead to some of my odder keyword referrals.